Sayeed Hassan Kanan: Early life

 Kanan's family included six siblings, and his father worked at the Bangladesh Government Press, also known as Central Press.
 After the Bangladesh Liberation War, his family struggled financially, thus Kanan urged to become a footballer at office clubs, such as Team BJMC, Customs, Qaumi Jute Mills and various other spinning mills.

 Club career

 Kanan grew up in the Badda area of Dhaka, and in 1979, he started playing in the Youth Football League with Naveen Krira Chakra, which is now Badda Jagoroni.
 In December 1979, Irish coach William Bill Hart of First Division giants Abahani Krira Chakra held a goalkeeper tiral, for which players had to pay 30 rupees to join.
 Although, Kanan stood in line without paying, he was the first player selected by the coach.

 I saw about 30 balls in front of him.
 As soon as I stood in goal, he started shooting.
 I also jumped and saved some of his shots.
 Impressed with my keeping, I heard Bill Hart say to the other coaches, "I will take this boy.
 Fix the other two."

 — Kanan to Kaler Kantho in December 2017.

 However, with Mohamed Mohsin being the first choice goalkeeper at Abahani, coach Ali Imam fixed Kanan a move to Farashganj SC, who were recently promoted from the Second Division.
 He spent his first season at the club as the second choice, earning 30 thousand taka, and by 1982 he became a regular face in the lineup.
-In 1983, he joined Brothers Union, and after a third-place finish in his debut season at the club, Kanan moved to Mohammedan SC.
+In 1983, he joined Brothers Union, and after a third-place finish in his debut season at the club, Kanan moved to Dhaka Mohammedan.

 At Mohammedan he was the main goalkeeper for more than a decade, winning the league title five times, and was also part of the team which defeated Iranian giants Persepolis to reach the semi-final league round of the 1988–89 Asian Club Championship.
 He was the mainstay between the post as the Black and Whites were unbeaten in the league from 8 September 1985 to 15 March 1990.
 In the final of the 1991 Independence Cup, he saved four shots in the tiebreaker against Abahani.
+He was club captain in the 1991–92 season, taking over from Kaiser Hamid.
 In 1996, he began focusing on his coaching career and retired from playing as Mohammedan became undefeated league champions.